Catoxantha purpurea

-Catoxantha purpurea is a species of jewel beetles belonging to the family Buprestidae, subfamily Chrysochroinae.
+Catoxantha purpurea is a species of jewel beetle belonging to the family Buprestidae, subfamily Chrysochroinae.

 Distribution

 This beetle has an Indomalayan distribution (Philippines; Luzon Island).

 Description

 Catoxantha purpurea can reach a length of about 45–50 mm.
 This beautiful jewel beetle has metallic reddish purple elytra with thick and prominent black costae and one yellow transverse bands.
 Legs and antennae are black.
 Abdominal sternum is yellow.